kels-orien/nft-marketplace-part-1/README.md

 ## Getting Started
-Near Protocol us es [rust](https://www.rust-lang.org/) programming language for it's smart contracts.
+Near Protocol uses [rust](https://www.rust-lang.org/) programming language for it's smart contracts.
 We are going to start with a rust contract template.

 #### To run this app locally, follow below steps: